Eco-DAS Frequently Asked Questions

 Can I get the conference rate at the meeting hotel before or after the symposium?

-The hotel rates we have obtained for the symposium may be available prior to or following the symposium.
+The hotel rates we have obtained for the symposium may be available prior to or following the symposium; you would have to contact the hotel to make those arrangements.
 You will be responsible for the costs of extra nights.

-Yes, however please advise the organizers if you plan to bring any guests.
+Yes, but please advise the organizers if you plan to bring any guests.
 We will attempt but can't guarantee to accommodate you.
 You must bear any additional costs - the symposium will only cover your own travel, hotel and dining costs.
 We will endeavor to accommodate participants with children (including infants) but we do not provide child care.
+Most of the reserved rooms will have one queen bed.

 What should I wear?